-- If you cannot afford the filing fees and other associated costs payable to the Court, this form can be filled out and submitted to the Court for review.
-You must provide detailed financial information, including gross monthly income and monthly expenses, all of which the Court will use to make a judgement on whether to grant you a waiver or not.
+- If you cannot afford the filing fees and other associated costs payable to the court, this form can be filled out and submitted to the court for review.
+You must provide detailed financial information, including gross monthly income and monthly expenses, all of which the court will use to make a judgment on whether to grant you a waiver or not.

 JDF 1000 – Case Information

-- This form provides basic information to the Court regarding the names and personal details of both spouses, as well as the details of any children born into or adopted during the course of the marriage.
+- This form provides basic information to the court regarding the names and personal details of both spouses as well as the details of any children born or adopted during the course of the marriage.

 JDF 1101 – Petition for Dissolution of Marriage

-- This is the document that initializes your divorce with the Court.
+- This is the document that initializes your divorce with the court.
 It is the first thing you file and typically requires a $230 fee.
-Once the Petition is filed, and notice is served to the other party, the 91 day waiting period officially starts, only after which a Dissolution of Marriage can officially be granted by the Court.
-Most divorces take longer than the 91 days, but if the two parties are in agreement and everything goes smoothly, it is possible to have a divorce granted within that minimum timeframe.
+Once the petition is filed and notice is served to the other party, the 91 day waiting period officially starts.
+Only after this period can a Dissolution of Marriage can officially be granted by the court.
+Most divorces take longer than 91 days, but if the two parties are in agreement and everything goes smoothly, it is possible to have a divorce granted within that minimum timeframe.